 To enrol in a semester-long industry project see the how to apply page.

-For these projects, you will work intensively over a four week period in interdisciplinary groups undertaking relevant research and presenting solutions to a real-world challenge.
+Intensive projects are run in February, July and October through a mix of independent and structured learning.
+Intensives are full-time equivalent offerings, and the exact timing of each day is outlined in the Intensive section of the website.
+For these projects, you will work intensively over a four (February and July intensive) or six (October intensive) week period in interdisciplinary groups undertaking relevant research and presenting solutions to a real-world challenge.
 Throughout the project, you will have the opportunity to engage with and learn from industry experts who will provide helpful information, guidance and feedback when working on your project.